 How Tower 2 And Tower 1 Will Connect

 Kulana Hale’s Phase 1 tower, dedicated to senior housing, should be ready for occupancy next April.
 Phase 2 will be built over a two-level concrete podium structure that will connect to Tower 1, and create a larger parking structure and podium deck.

 Phase 3 of the project will be the single-story retail space.

 Spring 2021: 143 units of affordable housing

 TBD: First floor retail space on Wakea St. and adjacent streets

-If you’re interested in applying for an apartment in the towers, there’s a place to leave your email on the Kulana Hale website.
+If you’re interested in applying for an apartment in the senior towers, there’s now an interest list where you can sign up.
 For updates on this and other new projects around Kapolei, subscribe to our weekly newsletter.